wjjdavidwen1223-source/recruiting-decision-system/README.md

 ---

+## ⚠️ Current Limitations
+- Keyword-based scoring may under-rank strong candidates with unconventional resume wording
+- Resume formatting inconsistencies can affect extracted features
+- The current system runs as an offline prototype and is not yet integrated with a live ATS
+- Mid-tier candidate decisions still depend on configurable business rules and pipeline context

+---

 ## 🔄 Future Improvements
-- Improve feature engineering for better predictive performance
+- Integrate with an ATS or structured recruiting database
+- Add recruiter-facing dashboard for pipeline visibility
+- Trigger automated follow-up communication based on candidate status
-- Integrate NLP for resume text parsing
+- Add semantic matching / NLP for deeper resume-job alignment
+- Support recruiter override decisions and audit logs
-- Expand dataset for more robust evaluation
+- Expand the system into a multi-stage evaluation workflow beyond resume screening
-- Explore advanced models (e.g., Random Forest, Gradient Boosting)

 ---

 ## 🎯 Purpose
 This project demonstrates:
-- Translating real-world workflows into data-driven systems
+- Translating real-world recruiting workflows into structured, data-driven systems
-- Structured decision-making using Python
+- Designing scalable decision-making pipelines using Python
-- Foundations for machine learning-based ranking systems
+- Applying machine learning as an extension to operational systems
+- Building AI-assisted workflows for high-efficiency recruiting operations

 ---